skhan59/skhan59.github.io/competitions.md

 ### DesignMerced 2020

 DesignMerced 2020 was an online UX Designathon sponsored by the Major League Hacking association.
-The prompt for the competiton was to come up an app idea that fosters online connections during the age of COVID-19.
+The prompt for the competition was to come up with an app idea that fosters online connections during the age of COVID-19.

-My solution was "Impromptu", A web application that connects to one's favorite streaming services. (eg. Netflix, Hulu, etc.) and then allows them to go on a virtual movie date with someone with similar movie tastes.
+My solution was "Impromptu", A web application that connects to one's favorite streaming services. (eg. Netflix, Hulu, etc.) and then allows them to go on a virtual speed date, then a movie date with someone with similar movie tastes.

 I used Adobe XD to develop my prototype.